dalgard/meteor-viewmodel/README.md

   // Space separated list of events
   on: "keyup input change",

-  // Possibly return a value retrieved from the DOM
+  // Possibly return a value retrieved from the DOM (this instanceof ViewModel)
   get: function (event, $elem, prop, args, kwargs) {
-    this instanceof ViewModel;  // true

     // For example
     return $elem.val();
   }